 Beginnings

-Ongoing advancements in materials science and manufacturing techniques continue to expand the capabilities of microfluidics, driving innovation in fields ranging from biotechnology to personalized medicine.
-Overall, the history of microfluidics reflects a journey of continuous innovation and interdisciplinary collaboration, culminating in its status as a cornerstone of modern technology.
+Advancements in materials science and manufacturing techniques expand microfluidics capabilities.
+These innovations drive progress in fields like biotechnology and personalized medicine.
+The history of microfluidics reflects continuous innovation and collaboration across disciplines.
+This journey has established microfluidics as a cornerstone of modern technology.

 Microfluidics for Particle Manipulation